Rjbovee112/Developer-Profile-Generator--09/README.md

 -I had problems connecting everything all together.
 But Tom and Blaise where able to help me with some of the issues I was having.
 -Making the connections to the map, github page etc on the pdf was also a challenge.

-**GIF of the node.js command line working

-**PDF of the final production

-**These items are also located in the GIF's drop down.